 - Amicable Exes: She and Ibrahim "Abe" Mazur had a relationship eighteen years before the main events of the series.
 They interact closely late in the series and seem to her a very friendly relationship.
 Rose suspects that they are getting back together.

 - Berserk Button: Calling her relationship with Abe, "you just screwed him".
-She punched Rose out for that one.
+She punches Rose in the face for that one.

-- Brave Scot: Scottish woman and fearless guardian.
-She is an excelLent fighter.
+- Brave Scot: She's a Scottish woman and fearless guardian.
+She is also an excellent fighter.

 - Foil: To Olena Belikova, representing the different life choices presented to dhampir women.
 Janine chose her career as a guardian over romance and family life.
-She travels the world.
+She travels the world with the Moroi family she is sworn to protect.
 Olena chose to settle down early and devoted herself to raising a family.
-She has not set foot out her hometown of Baia.
+She has never set foot out her hometown of Baia.

-- The Leader: Amongst Guardians, she leads on missions.
+- The Leader: Amongst guardians, she leads during missions.
 She is "a voice of reason, a reminder that they had to stay focused and fully assess the situation.
 Her composure calmed everybody; her strong manner inspired them."

-- Mama Bear: Protective of her daughter.
-Deeply cares about her safety and well-being.
-Intimidating to Rose's would-be boyfriends.
+- Mama Bear: Is very protective of her daughter, and deeply cares about her safety and well-being.
+She is very intimidating to Rose's would-be boyfriends.

-- Missing Mom: Doesn't see much of Rose until Frostbite.
-She abandoned her to the Academy when Rose was two-years-old.
+- Missing Mom: Doesn't see much of Rose until Frostbite, as she abandoned her to be raised in the Academy when Rose was two-years-old.

-- Parental Abandonment: She dumped Rose at St. Vladimir's when she was 2 in order to continue her Guardian duties.
-Eventually averted, she begins to take a decent part in Rose's life by Last Sacrifice.
+- Parental Abandonment: She dumped Rose at St. Vladimir's when she was two-years-old in order to continue her guardian duties.
+Eventually averted, as she begins to take a decent part in Rose's life by Last Sacrifice.

-- Follow in My Footsteps: Her father is an Alchemist and raised her to follow in his footsteps.
-By age 18 she is forced into active service.
-She would rather be going to college.
-She is more interested in art and architecture than interactions with the supernatural, but he gave her no choice.
+- Follow in My Footsteps: Her father is an Alchemist who raised her to follow in his footsteps.
+By age eighteen she is forced into active service.
+She herself would rather be going to college.
+She is more interested in art and architecture than interactions with the supernatural, but he gave her no choice in the matter.